gredta/web-programming/documentation.md

   - I created an array of markers and looped through each marking using a for loop, like this:

   ![This is an image](https://github.com/gredta/web-programming/blob/main/sustaine/images/code.png)
+  - I also used [formspree](https://formspree.io/) to add the forms displayed on my Submit and Contact Pages.
 - How I Did It:
   - I decided to use an array of markers since I had a lot of data.
 I used this video for guidance and inspiration: https://www.youtube.com/watch?v=Zxf1mnP5zcw&ab_channel=TraversyMedia
   - I definitely feel a lot more comfortable using Google Developer Tools, it's much easier than I thought it would be and I want to continue working